What really happened to Malaysia Airlines MH370 in 2014?

 The search for the plane was initially focused in the South China Sea, between Malaysia and Vietnam.
 34 ships and 28 aircraft from seven different countries were involved, but MH370 could not be located.
 Partly because the Malaysians had not shared all the data they had.

-The search of the surface waters ended in April 2014.
+The surface-water search ended in April 2014.
 Although the Malaysians were in charge of the entire investigation, they lacked the means and expertise to mount a subsea search-and-recovery effort.
 The Australians took the lead.
 The effort focused on the areas of the Indian Ocean that the satellite data pointed to, about 1,200 miles southwest of Perth.

 Clues to the disappearance